openlibhums/memory-alpha/README.md

 ### Native install

-Pelican is built for python (3.8.4+).
+Pelican is built for Python (3.8.4+).
 In order to setup the project, you can install your dependecies (including Pelican) with pip: `pip install -r requirements.txt`.